-A typical example is a large storm event whereby it is anticipated that a substantial part of the BRPs will not be able to manage the balance of their portfolio up to a point whereby the available FRR means would be insufficient to ensure secure system operations.
+A typical example is a large storm event where - based on received information from BRPs - It is expected that one or more BRPs will not be able to keep the balance of their portfolio up to a point whereby the estimated available FRR means would be insufficient to ensure secure system operations.
 As a consequence, preventive actions from ELIA could be required to reduce the imbalance risk to a level manageable by the FRR means for the concerned delivery period.